plewto/CYCO3/examples/creating-a-project.md

 after starting CYCO loads the most recently used project.

-**NOTE: see BUG 0008, for unknown reasons the persistent filename is sometimes corrupted.**
+**NOTE: see BUG 0008, for unknown reasons the persistent filename is sometimes corrupted.
+If it becomds currupt, simply delete the file ~/.config/cyco/current-project-name**

 #### Loading Project files

-Within a project the **LPF** function loads a file relative to the projects directory.
+Within a project the **LPF** macro loads a file relative to the projects directory.

-The filename should be quoted and it is not necessary to include the filename extension.
+The filename should not be quoted and it is not necessary to include the filename extension.

 Like LP, LPF when called without an argument reloads the most recently loaded file.
-This is a convenience for reloading a file currently under development without a minimum of typing.
+This is a convenience for reloading a file currently under development with a minimum of typing.

 #### Inspection functions